 After all, Bermuda, being determined to remain loyal to reason, integrity and fairness throughout 2015 and thereafter is surely a resolution worth keeping.

 Last year ended as it began, with a number of entirely avoidable deaths on Bermuda’s roads.

 The awful symmetry of these year-on-year tragedies was probably predictable given the ongoing deterioration in Bermuda’s driving habits.
 In December four people died on roads which sometimes appear to be entirely rule-free, bringing the grim tally for 2014 up to 15 fatalities.

-And while figures recently released by the Bermuda Police Service show the total number of injuries and collisions for the year look likely to be down on 2013’s numbers, the mayhem and irresponsible behavior on our roads still remains unacceptably high.
+And while figures recently released by the Bermuda Police Service show the total number of injuries and collisions for the year look likely to be down on 2013’s numbers, the mayhem and irresponsible behaviour on our roads still remain unacceptably high.